Facilities and Features of The Ojo

 The cabin is available for rent to anyone on a daily basis year round.
 Some cabin guests stay multi-days.
 The cabin comfortably accommodates two adults, with one queen bed, 12V electricity, Thetford 'Curve' RV toilet, shower and heat.

-The Hogan is off the grid and is now fully enclosed.
+The Hogan is off the grid, fully enclosed and insulated.
 The new adobe floor was poured in July of 2018, along with the installation of new doors and windows.
-The ceiling and an inverted 24V electrical system will be added in 2019.
-Glenna and Dave are no longer allowing group members to sleep in the Hogan, as this space is more valuable to groups as a meeting place and a spot for reflection.
+In 2019 a new vaulted ceiling was constructed.
+An inverted 24V electrical system will be added in 2020.
+Camping in the Hogan is not allowed as this is a meeting place and a spot for meditation, reflection or other activities.

-Our new optic fiber arrived in June of 2016, and the pavilion is the place to utilize this high speed service free of charge.
+The pavilion is the place to go for cooking, dining or hanging out.
+The new kitchen was added in 2019 and the interior was refurbished with new windows.
+Propane heat takes the chill off on cold mornings.
+Our new optic fiber arrived in June of 2016, and the pavilion is the place to utilize the high speed wi-fi free of charge.
 A section of the pavilion has carpet, perfect for an early morning stretch or yoga session.

 There is a 26-foot ceremonial tipi situated in a lovely cottonwood/meadow setting.
 Groups would be expected to clear with Glenna how the tipi would be used.